We have barely scratched the surface! There's lots of stuff left for you to explore.

 These topics cover items that are not specific to our device, or the hardware on it.
 Instead, they discuss useful techniques that could be used on embedded systems.

 As part of our Punch-o-meter exercise, we used the Accelerometer to measure changes in acceleration in three dimensions.
-Our board also features a sensor called a Gyroscope, which allows us to measure changes in "spin" in three dimensions.
+But there are other motion sensors such as gyroscopes, which allows us to measure changes in "spin" in three dimensions.

 This can be very useful when trying to build certain systems, such as a robot that wants to avoid tipping over.
 Additionally, the data from a sensor like a gyroscope can also be combined with data from accelerometer using a technique called Sensor Fusion (see below for more information).